matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/4 Test Estimation Techniques.md

   * The most pessimistic estimation
 * Calculate the estimate of these three estimations with a weighed formula
 * Calculate the standard deviation, or measurement error
-* The result is the range between the calculated estimate minus the deviation and the calculated estimate plus the deviation
+* The result is the range between the calculated estimate minus the deviation & the calculated estimate plus the deviation

 #### Three-Point Estimation - Example
 * Three estimates are made by experts